Shopify/ruby_memcheck/README.md

 - `temp_dir`: Optional.
 The directory to store temporary files.
 It defaults to a temporary directory.
 This is present for development debugging, so you shouldn't have to use it.
 - `output_io`: Optional.
 The `IO` object to output Valgrind errors to.
 Defaults to standard error.
 - `filter_all_errors`: Optional.
 Whether to filter all kinds of Valgrind errors (not just memory leaks).
 This feature should only be used if you're encountering a large number of illegal memory accesses coming from Ruby.
 If you need to use this feature, you may have found a bug inside of Ruby.
 Consider reporting it to the [Ruby bug tracker](https://bugs.ruby-lang.org/projects/ruby-master/issues/new).
 Defaults to `false`.
+- `use_only_ruby_free_at_exit`: Optional.
+Use only the [`RUBY_FREE_AT_EXIT`](https://bugs.ruby-lang.org/issues/19993) feature introduced in Ruby 3.3 and disables most of the heuristics inside of ruby_memcheck.
+Disable this if you want to use the original heuristics.
+Defaults to `true` for Ruby 3.4 and later, `false` otherwise.
+Note: while `RUBY_FREE_AT_EXIT` was introduced in Ruby 3.3, there are bugs which prevents it from working well, so it is only enabled by default for Ruby 3.4 and later.

 ## Suppression files